 This notorious old strip is going through a reinvention where you can still find the good, the bad and the ugly.
-Do the oh-so-now at Bank Street Social, go old-school at the Woolshed ('seven bars, three levels, one club' plus bull-riding), or head to the old pharmacy that is The Apothecary 1878; one of the most lovely drinking experiences in town.
+Do the oh-so-now at Bank Street Social, or head to the old pharmacy that is The Apothecary 1878; one of the most lovely drinking experiences in town.

 Pick a warm night and walk along the Glenelg foreshore.
 On weekends, the families are out on the lawns beneath palms and pines, watching the sun sink into the Gulf.
 Kick off your shoes, feel the heat go out of the sands – then head for the lively restaurant and hotel scene on Moseley Square.